MichaelCurrin/docsify-js-tutorial/docs/README.md

 - http://localhost:3000

-User notes:

-- When viewing the site, if you scroll down far enough you will see a hamburger menu which lets you dynamically open or close the sidebar.
+?> **UI notes:** When viewing the site, if you scroll down far enough you will see a hamburger menu which lets you dynamically open or close the sidebar.
+This is always visible on mobile view but not so easy to find, while the sidebar starts out closed on mobile.

 ## Setup your own docs site